-The governing board will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
+The governing body will try to arrange the meeting within the statutory time limits set out above and must try to have it at a time that suits all relevant parties.
 However, its decision will not be invalid simply on the grounds that it was not made within these time limits.

-The Exclusion Panel of the governing board can either:
+The panel of the Local Governing Body can either:

-- Decline to reinstate the pupil, or - Direct the reinstatement of the pupil immediately, or on a particular date (except in cases where the board cannot do this see earlier in this section)
+- Decline to reinstate the pupil, or - Direct the reinstatement of the pupil immediately, or on a particular date (except in cases where the governing body cannot do this see earlier in this section)

-In reaching a decision, the Exclusion Panel of the governing board will consider:
+In reaching a decision, the panel of the Local Governing Body will consider:

-- Whether the decision to suspend or permanently exclude was lawful, reasonable, and procedurally fair - Whether the headteacher followed their legal duties - The welfare and safeguarding of the pupil and their peers - Any evidence that was presented to the governing board
+- Whether the decision to suspend or permanently exclude was lawful, reasonable, and procedurally fair. - Whether the headteacher followed their legal duties. - The welfare and safeguarding of the pupil and their peers. - Any evidence that was presented to the governing body.